pham1970/it-support/readme.txt

-this is a new readme file to demostrate git push
+chnage the first line this is a new rele to demostrate git push thie dfh eidk